nhcw00/blank-app/README.md

 The kagglehub library automatically downloads the necessary data file (US_Accidents_March23.csv) when you first run the script.
 No manual download is required.

-### Note on Data Size

-By default, this script is configured to load only the first 500,000 rows of the dataset.

-If you want to analyze the entire dataset (over 7.7 million rows), you can change this line to an empty dictionary.

-**Warning:**
-Loading the full dataset will require a significant amount of RAM (potentially 10GB+) and will make the dashboard much slower to load and interact with.